Cleveland Guardians: Universal

-Name and logo controversy
+Former name and logo controversy

 The club name and its cartoon logo have been criticized for perpetuating Native American stereotypes.
 In 1997 and 1998, protesters were arrested after effigies were burned.
 Charges were dismissed in the 1997 case, and were not filed in the 1998 case.
 Protesters arrested in the 1998 incident subsequently fought and lost a lawsuit alleging that their First Amendment rights had been violated.

-Bud Selig (then-Commissioner of Baseball) said in 2014 that he had never received a complaint about the logo.
+Bud Selig (then–commissioner of baseball) said in 2014 that he had never received a complaint about the logo.
 He has heard that there are some protesting against the mascots, but individual teams such as the Indians and Atlanta Braves, whose name was also criticized for similar reasons, should make their own decisions.
 An organized group consisting of Native Americans, which had protested for many years, protested Chief Wahoo on Opening Day 2015, noting that this was the 100th anniversary since the team became the Indians.
 Owner Paul Dolan, while stating his respect for the critics, said he mainly heard from fans who wanted to keep Chief Wahoo, and had no plans to change.

-On January 29, 2018, Major League Baseball announced that Chief Wahoo would be removed from the Indians' uniforms as of the 2019 season, stating that the logo was no longer appropriate for on-field use.
+On January 29, 2018, Major League Baseball announced that Chief Wahoo would be removed from the Indians' uniforms for the 2019 season, stating that the logo was no longer appropriate for on-field use.
 The block "C" was promoted to the primary logo; at the time, there were no plans to change the team's name.